-Prior to the Foundation, Bilal worked as a marketing and development manager for a Waterbury theatre.
-He also worked as an assistant antiquarian bookseller in Waterbury, aiding in the cataloguing and processing of books, ephemera, and art in the areas of Americana, poetry and letters.
+Prior to the Foundation, Bilal worked in development (grant writing, donor cultivation) for a nonprofit theater and as an assistant antiquarian bookseller, aiding in the cataloguing and processing of books, ephemera, and art in the areas of Americana, poetry and letters.

 Favorite Experience in Greater Waterbury and the Litchfield Hills